Mesoestetic Skin Rejuvenation

-Is our ‘creme de la creme’ of pigmentation treatments, as it is able to treat most forms of pigmentation and delivers some of our most drastic results.
+The Mesoestetic’s Cosmelan is a world renowned depigmentation program.
+It is our ‘creme de la creme’ of pigmentation treatments, as it is able to treat most forms of pigmentation and delivers some of our most drastic results.
 Whilst it is not for the faint hearted, those who can commit to the Cosmelan journey are always very impressed and pleased with their results.
 The complexity of pigmentation means that no singular treatments is the best above others, as they all treat different slightly different forms of pigment and work in different ways, sometimes even a combination of these treatments is what’s needed to banish pigment.

 Human skin owes its colour to a pigment – melanin.
 Melanin is produced in melanocytes, chromocytes located in the epidermis.
 These cells have special structures referred to as melanosomes where, after numerous metabolic transformations, melanin is produced.
 It plays an important and useful role, involving protection of the skin against harmful impact of ultraviolet radiation.
 Excessive accumulation of melanin causes occurrence of brown or russet spots, especially in uncovered areas such as the face, cleavage, hands and arms.
 Factors which support occurrence of pigment spots is the skin aging process resulting from excessive exposition to sunlight, certain individual predisposition and the influence of hormones (pregnancy, contraceptives).

 Not only does the COSMELAN® treatment enable effective removal of pigment spots, but it restores smoothness and radiance to the skin.
 The Cosmelan treatment programme is tailored to meet the individual needs of the patient and the patient’s skin photo type.
-The main indication is elimination of spots with a hormonal background (melasma, chloasma) and those caused by sunlight.
+The main indication is elimination of spots with a hormonal background (melasma, chloasma) and those caused by sun damage.

 Dermamelan contains more active ingredients than Cosmelan and it contains salicylic acid (which is not contained in Cosmelan).
-The difference in composition may suggest greater suitability of Dermamelan for sebaceous skin, but Cosmelan also works well in connection with this kind of skin.
+The difference in composition may suggest greater suitability of Dermamelan for oiler skin, but Cosmelan also works well in connection with this kind of skin.

 Is this a painful treatment?

-Contraindications and adverse effects
+Contraindications and adverse side effects